 SELLING MY OWN PROJECTS

-I have sold some of my work at maker’s markets and craft fairs, and have recently had some commissions.
-Maker’s markets are a great way to stay in touch with customers, get ideas and understand what people are looking for.
-I would say that the most comments I receive are about colour.
+Maker's Markets and Artisan Craft Fairs are usually where I sell most of my products.
+In my experience Maker’s Markets are a great way to stay in touch with customers, get ideas and understand what people enjoy.
+I would say that most comments I receive from people are about colour.
 Having fun with colour just adds to the joy of making.
-This is something I encourage the children in my workshops to do, enjoy colour, be bold and experiment to find out what works for you.
+This is something I encourage in my workshops , enjoy colour, be bold and experiment to find out what works for you.